a-ruivo/portfolio/README.md

 **Project 1** is a personal initiative focused on strengthening my skills with a variety of tools and applying them **in practice**.
 The project involved the following key steps:
 - Extracting data from the IBGE API and modeling it using a star schema.
 - Storing the data in a remote environment.
-- Making the data accessible in three different formats.
+- Making the data accessible in different formats.
+- Automating the process with terraform+airflow+jenkins.

-The tech stack included: Python, PostgreSQL, EC2, Airflow, Terraform, Streamlit, Metabase, and n8n.
+The tech stack included: PostgreSQL, EC2, Airflow, Terraform, Streamlit, Metabase, Tableau, DBT, Jenkins and n8n.

 Project:
 ![alt text](project1/doc/project1_structure.png)